AndrewReitz/velcro/README.md

 Run `lazybones list` to see all the available templates.
-Run `lazybones create <template name> <template version> <target directory>` to create a new project for example run `lazybones create android-lib my-awesome-application` to create a new android library project.
+Run `lazybones create <template name> <template version> <target directory>` to create a new Velcro project for example run `lazybones create velcro my-awesome-application`.

 ## Libraries Included